Stefi Talman

-Stefanie Thalman known as Stefi Talman (born January 3, 1958, in Zurich) is a Swiss-born shoe designer.
+Stefanie Thalman (Stefi Talman b.
+January 3, 1958) is a Swiss-born shoe designer.

-Life and background
+Early life

-Stefi Talman was born 1958 in Zurich, Switzerland, where she also spent her childhood.
+Stefi Talman was born in Zurich, Switzerland, and spent her childhood there.
 Her mother, Regula Nydegger is a rhythmic teacher from Switzerland.
-Her father Leung Kam Tim is a mathematician from Hong Kong, who is now living in France.
+Her father Leung Kam Tim is a mathematician from Hong Kong.
 When Talman was about four years old, her mother married Swiss painter Roland Thalmann, from whom she received her last name.

 In 1975, Talman studied for a year at the Zurich University of the Arts (HGKZ).
-Afterwards she started a three-year apprenticeship as a shoemaker and finished her education with a further training for cut-technique at the Ars Sutoria institute for shoe design in Milan.
+Afterwards she entered a three-year apprenticeship as a shoemaker and finished her education with further training for cut-technique at the Ars Sutoria institute for shoe design in Milan.

-Label
+Career

-In 1979 Talman opened her first atelier in Zürich, where she produced a small range of handmade shoes.
-The pieces, striking for their lightness and unusual colouring, were considered innovative at the time and led to a collaboration with a bigger distributor.
-In 1980 she showed her first collection under the label of Stefi Talman.
-Among the only four creations, which were available in a wide range of colours, was a shoe called ZIP.
+In 1979 Talman opened her first atelier in Zürich, where she produced handmade shoes.
+The pieces, striking for their light weight and unusual colouring, were innovative at the time and led to a collaboration with a bigger distributor.
+In 1980 she introduced her first collection under the Stefi Talman label.

+Among her four creations, which were available in a wide range of colours, was a shoe she named ZIP.
 A half-boot, with a zipper crossing the instep at an angle.
-This creation, which quickly became a fashion sensation and has been frequently imitated, awoke the global fashion industry's interest and introduced the Stefi Talman label to an international clientele.
+This became a frequently imitated sensation and introduced the Stefi Talman label to an international clientele.
 The label ceased production in 1986 after seven collections and several changes of producers and manufacturers.

-Talman started to work as a freelancer for different European and Asian shoe companies, such as Charles Jourdan, Free Lance, Fiorucci and the Central Group in Bangkok.
+Talman started work as a freelancer for different European and Asian shoe companies, such as Charles Jourdan, Free Lance, Fiorucci and the Central Group in Bangkok.